wp-plugins/wp-mailup/trunk/readme.txt

 = Configuration seems to be correct, but plugin always return a "generic error" message =

 Starting from v.7.4, MailUp introduces a security restriction that allows only calls from servers whose IP address is registered on MailUp console (go to "Manage->Web service" and then select "frontend" in the dropdown menu to start registering IP).
 More than one address could be registered.
-Even if it is not recommended, you can disable this restriction by selecting "IP address check disabled" option
+Even if it is not recommended, you can disable this restriction by deselecting "IP address check enabled" option

 == Screenshots ==